Skip to content

 Why are certain entities or properties unavailable in the metric builder?

 The metric builder pulls raw and analytics data from Harvest's APIs.
 If an entity or property is missing, it is likely due to limited API support or technical implementation restrictions.
-If there's something you'd like to see included, feel free to submit a request on our Roadmap, so we can consider it for future updates to the integration.
+If there's something you'd like to see included, feel free to submit a request, so we can consider it for future updates to the integration.